 I’m a staunch believer that practice is more important in photography than reading words off a page.
 With regards to what we’ve already spoke about, try these two simple exercises out.
 You’ll need a camera with manual controls and a tripod.

-- Aperture – For this one, head out side and stand in front of your car.
-Setup your camera on a tripod at about head height.
+- Aperture – For this one, head out side and stand in front of a parked car.
+You might need a tripod for consistency, but don’t worry if you don’t have one.
 Using a wide lens (make sure you get some background in) focus your lens on the front badge of the car.
-Select the aperture priority mode on your camera (Av on Canon, A on Nikon) and select f/22.
+Select the aperture priority mode on your camera (Av on Canon, A on Nikon) and select f/22 or the largest f/number you can.
 Take a picture and reduce your f/number and take another.
 Keep going until your lens is wide open (at its maximum aperture / smallest f/number).
 Again, review your images afterwards and notice how the sharpness in the background slowly reduces.
 Also, notice when you’re shooting how the shutter speeds get faster.
 This is your camera compensating for the aperture value.

 Once you’ve got an appreciation for how they both work, separately and together, you’ll be able to progress rapidly as a photographer.